Myzumi/HypixelSkyblock.github.io/README.md

 ###### `3.
 The report categories.`
 Each punishment will need to go under a category, these can be found by doing `!rule_list`.
 When reporting, you should use the abbreviation (E.g. if they used spamming, you'd report for `SP`).
-A more ib-depth explanation of each rule can be found on the forum here: https://hypixelskyblock.de/forum/threads/skyblock-discord-staff-punishment-guidelines.43/
+A more in-depth explanation of each rule can be found on the forum here: https://hypixelskyblock.de/forum/threads/skyblock-discord-staff-punishment-guidelines.43/

 ###### `4.
 Arguments and attachments.`
 An argument is an input for a command, in text.
 For example, if we had an add command, such as `!add 5 6`